Dartmouth Atlas Report: No consistency in care

 Care varies markedly across regions, hospitals

-Where they live can determine whether Medicare patients with advanced cancer die in a hospital or while receiving hospice care, according to the findings of a Dartmouth Atlas Project report.
+Where they live can determine whether Medicare patients with advanced cancer die in a hospital or while receiving hospice care, according to the findings of a Dartmouth Atlas Project report, released in November 2010.

 Ethical considerations from the report

 There are "fundamental ethical" problems in health care delivery today in the United States, according to Goodman, who is also a practicing physician.